Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

-for $\gamma \ge 0$ and the necessary condition to attract this limit cycle is
+for $\gamma > 0$ and the necessary condition to attract this limit cycle is

 while $M > N_e/2$.
-Here, we stress that these conditions are disjoint and cover all $M \le N/2$, i.e., this class of limit cycles is uniquely determined by the number of particles if the initial state is general.
+Here, we stress that these conditions are disjoint and cover all $M \le N/2$, i.e., this class of limit cycles is uniquely determined by the number of balls if the initial state is general.

+It should be noted that these formulae of flow depend only on the number of balls and clusters and the length of the main region but not the length of the skipped region and the condition depends only on them but not the detail of each cluster.

-Fig. \ref{fig-expr-vs-theor} shows an example of the flow of each part versus the number of particles.
-One observes that points are completely fitted with the theoretically obtained curves.
+Fig. \ref{fig-expr-vs-theor-general} shows an example of the flow of each region versus the number of balls.
+We can observe that most of points are on the dashed curve which is depicted from the formula (\ref{flow-i-1-2}).
+This means that the orbits providing these values are general ones.